 Wine Production in South Africa

-Ninth largest area under vineyards in the world, eighth largest producer of wine in the world.
+Ninth largest area under vineyards in the world and ninth largest producer of wine in the world.

 4% of the worlds wine are produced by South Africa.